-If you still have questions about purchasing a new garden cart, read on for answers to some commonly asked questions.
+If you still want more info about purchasing or using a garden cart, read on for answers to some commonly asked questions.

 Q. What is a garden cart?

-A garden cart is a two- or four-wheel cart that gardeners use to carry tools and supplies around the yard.
+A garden cart is a two- or four-wheel vehicle that gardeners use to carry tools and supplies around the yard.